MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-om-2019.md

 ## Active Directory and DNS

 Operations Manager integrates with Active Directory for authentication, rights assignment, and authorization.
-DNS is leveraged for name resolution of the supporting roles in the management group as well as computers, network devices, and other monitored workloads such as web URLs.
+DNS is used for name resolution of the supporting roles in the management group and computers, network devices, and other monitored workloads such as web URLs.

 ### Active Directory Domain Services